 - White noise

 Things are a little more complex with the Amazon Echo.
-Asking Alexa to play ambient sounds encourages her to offer up a range of 'skills', such as Ambient Noise by Invoked Apps LLC.
-This skill has a huge range of sounds to choose from, including rain, thunderstorm, airplane, city, rainforest, wind and shower - plus some unusual ones like hair dryer, washing machine and heartbeat.
+Asking Alexa to play ambient sounds encourages her to offer up sounds from various skills made by third-party developers.
+These skills, like the aptly-named Ambient Sounds by Invoke Apps, have a huge range of sounds to choose from, including rain, thunderstorm, airplane, city, rainforest, wind and shower – plus some unusual ones like a hair dryer, washing machine and heartbeat.

 All you have to do is ask Alexa to find the skill (or enable it here) and say: "Alexa, ask Ambient Noise to play [sound name]."
 You can also specify how long you want the sound to last.